-1.1 Authority
+1.2 Authority

 The company is mainly comprised of a Property and Casualty business unit and a Government Sponsored Healthcare Programs business unit.
 The company's compliance program is overseen by an Enterprise Compliance Officer.
-Each business unit has its own respective Compliance Officials, who will chair a unit-specific compliance committee.
+Each business unit has its own respective Compliance Officials.
 Collectively, these Compliance Officials are responsible for overseeing the compliance program and this policy, with assistance from their compliance committees.
 The Government Sponsored Healthcare Programs unit also has Privacy Officials.